VARANT07/CPT-Evan-Ryan-Shayan-Varant/README.md

 HOW TO PLAY
 The objective of the game is to gain as many points as possible within the 60 second time limit, avoid cars, the water, and collect as many points as you can.
 Make sure to catch the flies and stars quickly since they appear and disappear very quickly!
-Flies are worth 10 points
+Flies are worth 20 points
-Stars are worth 5 points
+Stars are worth 10 points

 GAMEPLAY STEPS:
 Start the Game: Run the script to open the game window.